istevenful/Fragmented-Memories/README.md

 # Main Roles #

 * Animation and Visuals :     Ruifeng Zhang/Steven Tan
-* Game Logic :                Travis Garcia
+* Game Logic :                Travis Garcia/Steven Tan
 * User Interface :            Steven Tan
 * Input :                     Steven Tan/Travis Garcia/Ruifeng Zhang/Ethan Chiang
-* Movement/Physics :          Ethan Chiang
+* Movement/Physics :          Ethan Chiang/Travis Garcia

 Your goal is to relate the work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.